Billing notices are prepared according to premium information carried in the Direct

 Billing System (DBS).
 Premium payments are due by the 25th of the month the bill is mailed.

-If an enrollee has made an advance premium payment for a quarter, a subsequent billing
+If beneficiary has made an advance premium payment for a quarter, a subsequent billing

 notice for future billing will not occur until his/her premium liability is $10.00

 or more.
-However, if the enrollee submits a payment shortly before the billing selection
+However, if the beneficiary submits a payment shortly before the billing

-date, it is likely he/she will receive a billing notice, as the payment is still in
+selection date, it is likely he/she will receive a billing notice, as the payment

 Example: Mrs. Martin, an "M" beneficiary, is on a quarterly "A" billing cycle.
 She is billed